rohitJahnavi/Transfer-Learning-Using-PyTorch/README.md

   7. Training the Model
      * Define the optimizer, loss function, and the training loop.
 We will use a learning rate of 0.0001 and train for 10 epochs
+     * Define the optimizer, loss function, and the training loop.
+We will use a learning rate of 0.0001 and train for 20 epochs

   8. Model Evaluation (Test or Training)
      * After training, the model is evaluated on both the test and training datasets.
 Below are the evaluation results:
         * Test Accuracy: 91%
         * Training Accuracy: 100%

+     * After training, the model is evaluated on both the test and training datasets.
+Below are the evaluation results:
+       * Training Accuracy: 100%
+       * Test Accuracy: 90.17%

 # Conclusion
-  * This project demonstrates the effectiveness of transfer learning with the pretrained VGG16 model for image classification.
-By fine-tuning the model and freezing the feature layers, we were able to achieve:
+  * This project demonstrates the effectiveness of transfer learning using the pretrained VGG16 model for image classification.
+By fine-tuning the model while freezing the feature extraction layers, we achieved the following results:

+     Learning Rate: 0.0001, Epochs: 10

+       Training Accuracy: 100%
        Test Accuracy: 91%

+    Learning Rate: 0.0001, Epochs: 20

        Training Accuracy: 100%
+       Test Accuracy: 90.17%

+These results suggest that while increasing the number of epochs maintains perfect training accuracy, test accuracy slightly decreases, indicating possible overfitting.
+This highlights the importance of early stopping and regularization in transfer learning for optimal generalization in real-world applications.

 This showcases the power of transfer learning for real-world applications.